erickpaulus/SemanticWeb/01-Semantic Web vs LLM: Do We Still Need the Semantic Web in This LLM Era?.md

 ## Introduction
 The Semantic Web and Large Language Models (LLMs) both represent significant advancements in the world of information processing and artificial intelligence.
-While they serve different purposes, both aim to enhance the way we manage and understand data on the internet.
-In this document, we will explore these two technologies, how they differ, and whether the rise of LLMs signals the end of the Semantic Web.
+While they come with different purposes, both aim to enhance the way we manage and understand data on the web.
+In this repository, we will discuss these two technologies, how they differ, and whether the rise of LLMs signals the end of the Semantic Web.

 ## 1. The Semantic Web:
 ### Overview